 Working capital price adjustments are exceedingly rare in public deals.
 However, they are a common feature in private transactions.

 The purchase price to be paid by Buyers … for the sale and purchase of the Purchased Assets as herein contemplated (the “Purchase Price”) shall be an amount equal to (i) $108,974,481, plus (or minus), (ii) an amount equal to the difference between the Final Net Working Capital and a deficit of $954,698.71, minus (iii) the Indebtedness Adjustment Amount.
 The adjustments described in clauses (ii) and (iii) above collectively are referred to as the “Purchase Price Adjustments.”

 As you might guess, the most significant hurdle in M&A negotiation is an agreement on price.
 One way to bridge the valuation gap between what a target thinks it’s worth and what a buyer is willing to pay is to structure.

-When an earn-out is negotiated, the buyer will explicitly spell out milestones that would trigger additional consideration.
-Commonly, an earn-out payment will be contingent upon the target hitting EBITDA and revenue goals, or specific milestones such as a pharma target securing FDA approval of a drug.
+When an earn-out is negotiated, the buyer explicitly spells out milestones that would trigger additional consideration.
+Commonly, an earn-out payment will be contingent upon the target hitting EBITDA and revenue goals, or specific milestones, such as a pharma target securing FDA approval of a drug.

 In a transaction, several things can happen to stock options and restricted stock.
-The merger proxy clearly lays out how option and restricted stock holders will be affected.
+The merger proxy clearly lays out how options and restricted stock holders will be affected.

 The LinkedIn merger proxy lays out what happens to these securities — namely, unvested LinkedIn securities will convert to unvested Microsoft securities with the same terms: